aptech/docs/docs/CR-dummydn.rst

 All categories are open on the left (i.e., do not contain their left boundaries) and all but the highest are closed on the right (i.e., do contain their right boundaries).
 The highest (rightmost) category is unbounded on the right.
-Thus, only K-1 breakpoints are required to specify K dummy variables.
+Thus, only :math:`K-1` breakpoints are required to specify *K* dummy variables.

 Examples